-Before I started working at Reward Gateway, I likely would have struggled to think of even five employee benefits better than a pay rise.
+Before I started working at Reward Gateway, I likely would have struggled to think of even five employee benefits better than a few extra dollars on my paycheck.
 I mean, honestly, who doesn’t love a bigger salary?
 But the truth is, a larger salary isn’t what brings about better engagement at a company.
 There are many other ways to continually attract, engage and retain your employees, and one of the most critical ways you can impact engagement is through reviewing your payrolling benefits in kind.

-From an HR perspective, avoiding a company wide pay rise is a smart move because as you know, even though it may be a small (yet welcome) amount to an employee, it's a large cost to the business.
+From an HR perspective, avoiding a company-wide raise is a smart move because as you know, even though it may be a small (yet welcome) amount to an employee, it's a large cost to the business.

 So with this in mind, let’s take a look at what payroll benefits are available that can add the most value for your employees...